guglielmocamporese/deep-vector-quantization/readme.md

 | ResNet18 | Gumbel VQ    | Classifcation | - | - | - | 1.0  | |

 ### Ongoing...

+All the experiments are **reproducible** since I fixed the initial seed and the learning process is set to be deterministic.

   ## Install
 ```python